 What is a dump cake?

 A dump cake is a dessert where ingredients are layered in a pan and baked – literally everything is just dumped into the pan.
-This pumpkin dump cake does use one bowl to mix together the filling, but it’s totally worth the extra dirty dish to take that step.
+This pumpkin cake does use one bowl to mix together the filling, but it’s totally worth the extra dirty dish to take that step.

 Tips for pumpkin dump cake

 - Be sure to use canned pumpkin puree, NOT pie filling.
+Pie filling contains other ingredients and will not set the same way.

 - This recipe calls for yellow cake mix, but spice cake mix is also a great option.

 - Not a fan of pecans?
 Try walnuts or almonds, or leave the nuts out entirely.
+You could even try flaked coconut for a different flavor variation.

 - This cake can be served warm, cold or at room temperature.
 To get neat slices, you’ll want to chill it before cutting.
 Otherwise just use a big serving spoon and scoop it onto plates.
+You can reheat cold slices of cake for 20 seconds in the microwave if you like to eat it warm.

 - Make sure that the butter is sliced thin so that you can cover the entire surface area of the pan with butter.